-Upon submission, applications are reviewed by BIRS and sent to the appropriate committee for review and approval.
-BIRS staff and committees may engage in dialogue with the applicant if questions arise.
+Upon submission, applications are reviewed by OSP and sent to the appropriate committee for review and approval.
+OSP staff and committees may engage in dialogue with the applicant if questions arise.
 (Failure to complete follow-up requests may result in an application's denial.)
 Notification of approval or denial is sent by BIRS to the applicant along with the appropriate correspondence from the committee.

 For all grant applications, the applicant will have 30 days from receipt of the notification to appeal a decision of denied funding.
-All appeals will be sent to the BIRS director.
-The BIRS director and the applicant will discuss any issues with the application or decision.
+All appeals will be sent to the OSP director.
+The OSP director and the applicant will discuss any issues with the application or decision.
 After 30 days, the application will be closed to further review or discussion.

 The Holcomb Awards Committee (HAC) considers proposals for the sciences and social sciences (quantitative research methods).
 Committee members serve for a three-year term, and cannot serve for more than two consecutive terms.
 The expiration date of each member's term is noted in parentheses.
 Committee chairs are elected by committee members.
 Chairs serve a one-year term and are eligible to be re-elected.